-The Black River Harbor Pavilion is closed for the 2021 season.
+The Black River Harbor Pavilion will be open and taking reservations for the 2022 season.

 Visitors enjoy boating, fishing, hiking, swimming, and viewing waterfalls.
 The Black River Harbor Recreation Area has docking and fuel services for day and transient boaters, a boat launch, a large picnic area with a swing set, a campground with 39 campsites, beach access to Lake Superior, and five scenic waterfalls along the wild and scenic Black River.
 The day-use picnic area has a suspension bridge over the Black River with a hiking trail to a beautiful sand and pebble beach on Lake Superior.
 The campground is situated among hemlock and pine trees at an elevation of 840 feet, on a bluff overlooking Lake Superior and offers a scenic overlook of Lake Superior's Apostle Islands.

 The Ottawa National Forest encompasses nearly one million acres on the west side of Michigan's Upper Peninsula.
 The forest extends from the south shore of Lake Superior to the Wisconsin border.
 It is distinguished by rolling hills dotted with lakes, rivers and waterfalls.

 For a panoramic view of the area, visit Copper Peak International Ski Flying Hill, a 17-story steel ski jump.
 Visitors can take an elevator up to the top.
 The attraction is a short drive from the campground.
 The Porcupine Mountain Wilderness State Park in Michigan can be seen in the distance from the beach and is less than a one-hour drive from the Harbor.